-Measures of glucose and its variability are inter-relatedSeptember 11th, 2013 in Diabetes /
+Measures of glucose and its variability are inter-relatedSeptember 11, 2013 in Medicine & Health / Diabetes

 (HealthDay)—Hemoglobin A1c (HbA1c) and glycated albumin (GA) are inter-related and correlate with retinopathy and nephropathy, while only HbA1c correlates with cardiovascular disease, according to a study published online Aug.
 29 in Diabetes.